 Of course, it depends solely on the type of activities that you enjoy most.
 Each of the four seasons fully transforms and takes over Amsterdam’s landscapes, and each brings with it a new list of things to do.

 Visiting Amsterdam during the winter will mean lots of rain and dreary days.
-This also the low tourist season in Amsterdam, which means there will be fewer tourists and cheaper prices.
+This is also the low tourist season in Amsterdam, which means there will be fewer tourists and cheaper prices.
+You also might get lucky and see some snow!

 The best time to visit Amsterdam is during the spring and autumn i.e. the shoulder months.
 The weather will be fair, the tourists haven’t arrived in force yet, and prices will be reasonable.

 Summer is when the streets of Amsterdam are jam-packed.
-As such, prices will be higher but Amsterdam is really fun during this time.
+As such, prices will be higher but Amsterdam is really fun during this time and it’s the best time for taking day trips in Amsterdam due to the longer and warmer days.

 |Average Temperatures||Chance of Rain||Crowds||Overall Grade|